 There are two opportunities to apply for the award during the academic year, to coincide with students finishing their degrees and graduating in July/August or February.

-The award is open to all students who have completed a final year project/ dissertation/ thesis as part of their degree and are graduating in summer 2019.
+The award is open to all students who have completed a final year project/ dissertation/ thesis as part of their degree and are graduating in Winter 2021.
 Students who have completed a piece of work as a group are also welcome to apply and the prize money would be split between the group upon winning.

 Projects can be from all academic areas of the university including and may include (but are not limited to) novel scientific or engineering solutions, new business paradigms, suggested societal interventions and behaviour change projects.